What a CP14 says

 Responding to an IRS CP501 Reminder

-The CP501 is a reminder that your balance is still due.
-Next step is CP503, then CP504 (intent to levy).
+The CP501 is a first reminder that your balance is still due, with interest and penalties accruing.
+Ignore it and CP503, then CP504 (intent to levy) come next.

 Responding to an IRS CP503 Second Reminder

 CP503 is the IRS's second reminder of unpaid tax.
-CP504 is next, that's the intent to levy.
+CP504, the intent to levy, comes next.
+An installment agreement set up now avoids the intent-to-levy stage.